hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

     + a text format completely programming language independent
     + providing a great way of encoding and decoding data
     + a really good match for JavaScript
-    + carefully not using circular data structures or non-serializable objects
+    + careful not to use circular data structures or non-serializable objects
-    + straightforward plugging to support local store in vast majority of cases
+    + straightforward plugging yo support local store in vast majority of cases
     + two structures:
       + a collection of name/value pairs
       + an ordered list of values